robcmills/openspace-jeopardy/readme.md

 ### Bugs

+- user logged in on mobile
+- user wagered on daily double
+- host assigned points for correct answer
+- somehow user was disconnected and taken to "join as" page
+- joining as contestant (again) resulted in duplicate contestants with the same name but different scores

 ### Todo

+- [ ] Increase default font size
+- [ ] Encapsulate lobby events in a room
 - [x] Make GameLayout responsive
+- [ ] Implement winners stage
 - [ ] Clean up logging
 - [ ] Check for username uniqueness
 - [ ] Add eslint